rickqinj/JavaCodingChallenge/src/main/java/com/magicphi/javacodingchallenge/rainfallstrap/README.md

 ## Solution

+*I definitely sure that there must be some much more efficient solution to solve this problem.
+Discussion on performance is not the focus of this post.*

 I would love to go for a VISUAL COUNTING (not really) solution to solve this riddle.
 Beforehand, let's re-draw the above picture with 1 and a space character, and put them all into a matrix.

 ![Snipaste_2021-02-12_13-15-31](README.assets/Snipaste_2021-02-12_13-15-31.png)